West Bay, Roatán: Main attractions

 West Bay beach is a white sand beach and is surrounded by the second largest reef barrier in the world.
 In October 2011, The Caribbean Travel and Life Magazine made a top 5 of the best beaches in the world for snorkeling in this top 5, the magazine ranked West Bay as the fourth best beach for doing this activity.
 The Caribbean Travel and Life Magazine said: “Divers adore Roatan. but snorkelers will find plenty to love off this sweet stretch of sand on the island's west coast, courtesy of a vast and thriving reef that's an easy swim from the beach.”
 In 2016 the tourism page Trip Advisor held an international contest of the 25 best beaches of the world, in which West Bay placed 9th worldwide and 1st place in Central America.
 CNN in Spanish published this list of beaches as part of their travel section.
 In 2015, West Bay Beach appeared in 15th place, in a contest considers based on users reviews of beaches.

-One of the biggest attractions of West Bay is the boat The Coral Reef Explorer, which is specially designed for the reef systems of the Bay Islands.
-It is one of the most popular attractions of West Bay and allows tourists to view the entire reef via submerged glass windows.
+One of the attractions of West Bay is the boat The Coral Reef Explorer, which allows tourists to view the entire reef via submerged glass windows.

 Each May, Roatan’s West Bay Beach hosts an international freediving competition, bringing together the world’s most competitive for the Caribbean Cup.
 West Bay has taken advantage of the popularity of freediving and has attracted competitors from worldwide.
 This has led to an increase in Roatan's tourism.
 The water of West Bay Beach boasts extensive visibility and calm conditions making it ideal for comfortable freediving.